paupino/pg_parse/README.md

 PostgreSQL parser for Rust that uses the [actual PostgreSQL server source]((https://github.com/pganalyze/libpg_query)) to parse
 SQL queries and return the internal PostgreSQL parse tree.

-## What's the difference between pg_parse and pg_query.rs?

-The [`pganalyze`](https://github.com/pganalyze/) organization will maintain the official implementation called [`pg_query.rs`](https://github.com/pganalyze/pg_query.rs).
-This closely resembles the name of the C library also published by the team (`libpg_query`).
-This implementation will use the protobuf interface introduced with version 13 of `libpg_query`.

-This library similarly consumes `libpg_query` however utilizes the older JSON interface to manage parsing.
-The intention of this library is to maintain a dependency "light" implementation with `serde` being the only required runtime dependency.
-While this was originally called
-`pg_query.rs` it makes sense to decouple itself from the official naming convention and go on it's own.
-Hence `pg_parse`.

-So which one should you use?
-You probably want to use the official `pg_query.rs` library as that will continue to be kept closely up to date with `libpg_query` updates.
-This library will continue to be maintained however may not be as up to date as the official implementation.

 ## Getting started

 Add the following to your `Cargo.toml`